code-kern-ai/bricks/README.md

 - [Regular updates and newsletter](#regular-updates-and-newsletter)
 - [License](#license)

+## Why bricks?
+We're aiming to build a library of off-the-shelf natural language enrichments that can be used in any project.
+We're building `bricks` to make it easier for developers to build better products.
+That's where the name comes from.

 ## What are classifiers and extractors?
 We generally summarize them as modules in this repository.

 ### Classifiers
-Classifiers are modules that summarizes a given text into a specific category.
+Classifiers are modules that summarize a given text into a specific category.
 For example, a module that classifies a text into the category `news` or `blog` would go into this folder.
 It can also be about enrichments, e.g. to detect languages and such.

 ### Extractors
 Extractors are modules that retrieve specific information from a given text.
 For example, a module that extracts the author of a text would go into this folder.

 ### Other modules
 In the future, we'll also add modules such as generators, which create new content based on a given text, or filtersets for refinery with pre-defined content.

+## Structure of modules
+Each module has a folder with the following structure:
+- `__init__.py`: if the module can be executed as a script, this file contains the entry point
+- `README.md`: a description of the module, which is displayed on the platform on the detail page of the module
+- `code_snippet.md`: the displayed code snippet on the detail page of the module
+- `config.py`: a config script to synchronize this repository with the online platform

 ## Getting started
 You can access the modules of this repository in [bricks](https://bricks.kern.ai).
 If you want to host the modules yourself, you can do so by following the steps below.